sitture/env-config/README.md

 E.g. `my.env.property` can be overridden by `MY_ENV_PROPERTY` environment variable.

+### Get all `EnvConfig.getConfig()`

+You can get a full list of available properties with `EnvConfig..getConfig()` which is a combination of properties from `config` directory, system properties and all environment variables.

 ## Issues & Contributions

 Please [open an issue here](../../issues) on GitHub if you have a problem, suggestion, or other comment.